Skip to main content

 Optometrists

-Problems with sight and can make you more confused, so it’s important to get your eyes checked regularly by an optometrist.
+Problems with sight can make you more confused, so it’s important to get your eyes checked regularly by an optometrist.

 Audiologists